- What Causes Hip Joint Pain?

 Magnesium is involved in hundreds of biochemical processes within the body.
 One of its key roles is regulating muscle contractions and relaxation.

 Tight or overactive muscles surrounding the hips can contribute to joint discomfort.
 Magnesium helps muscles relax properly, which may reduce tension around the joint.
+A 2024 scoping review on magnesium’s role in skeletal muscle health found that clinical studies consistently show magnesium supplementation can improve muscle mass, exercise recovery, and reduce muscle soreness and inflammation. ⁶

 Magnesium and Inflammation Reduction